Cassidy-Gasteiger/DamageDetectors/README.md

 ## Initial Results and Discussion

-In our first phase of work, we have explored and cleaned both of our datasets: the Hurricane Harvey image dataset and the images from the larger-scale XBD dataset that show post-hurricane disaster zones.
+In our first phase of work, we explored and cleaned both datasets: the Hurricane Harvey image dataset and the images from the larger-scale XBD dataset that show post-hurricane disaster zones.

-An initial look at the damaged and undamaged Hurricane Harvey images does not show a clear visual distinction between the two types of images, although many of the damanged images may show standing bodies of water around the houses.
+An initial look at the damaged and undamaged Hurricane Harvey images does not reveal a clear visual distinction between the two types of images, although it appears that many of the damanged images may show standing bodies of water around the houses.
 The dataset is close to balanced, with 13,933 damaged images and 10,384 undamaged images.
-All images are already of the same dimensions.
+All images are of the same dimensions.

 ![image](damaged_undamaged_images.png)